RefurbishedCommodore/Commodore64/Assy250407/REV A/Ser.No.46885/README.md

 # Starting point

-This breadbin Commodore 64 have been sleeping in its original cardboard box for many years.
+This breadbin Commodore 64 has been sleeping in its original cardboard box for many years.
 But (luckily) it was found and will be taken care of by a fellow retro enthusiast.
 It is known to be not working, but hey, that´s just a challenge?

 From the outside it appears to be complete without any damage.
 Yes, the "Commodore 64" metal badge is missing, but that should be easy to fix by sourcing a new one.
 All the keys seems to be fine, from a mechanical point of view.
 There is quite some dust and grease between, and below, the keycaps but that is to be expected from a machine which has been stored away several years.